galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## Create PDB file needed by most analysis tools

 Convert the structural coordinates of the system in GRO format into PDB format.
-This file will be used by most analysis tools as a starting structure and "it contains the topology of the system."
+This file will be used by most analysis tools as a starting structure.

 > ### {% icon hands_on %} Hands-on: Task description
 >